lukePeavey/SplitType/README.md

 	position: 'absolute'
 	});

-// myText.chars gives returns an array of all the split characters in the text.
+// myText.chars returns an array of all the split characters in the text.
 // this can be passed directly into a velocity call to animate the characters Velocity.animate( myText.chars, 'transition.slideDownBigIn', {duration: 1000, stagger: 100})

-// This will transition the text into view by sliding each character down into place
 ````